Partnerships for Opportunity and Workforce and Economic Revitalization in Coal-Affected Appalachia (POWER)

 - Public or private nonprofit organizations or associations

-Projects should benefit one or more of the counties in the Power Initiative service area.
+Projects should benefit one or more of the counties in the Appalachian Regional Commission service area.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.